About Us - Global Project Delivery Specialists | PM Group

-There is no need for fancy formatting, intricate graphs and tables or a sexy photograph.
+There is no need for fancy formatting or intricate graphs and tables.
 In fact, these things can confuse many ATS (Applicant Tracking System) software applications and make the CV unreadable.
 By all means make sure the presentation is clear and clean and looks professional, but leave out all the extras.

 Not too personal

 There is also no need to include your date of birth, marital status, religious persuasion, full address, social insurance number etc. Instead, keep it to just the necessary information - general area in terms of address (so that you are not contacted about roles that would not suit geographically); nationality only if it is relevant to the employer (such as if you would require a work permit etc).

 This is where you highlight your 'best bits' in terms of how attractive you can be to an employer.
 Keep it professional, but do emphasise the traits that make you the right person for the organisation and highlight how many years' experience you have in relevant areas.
 Don't make it too long - a medium-sized paragraph is perfect.
 This is where you market 'You'.

 This comes next with education afterwards.
 It should always be listed in reverse order from your current role.
 So, current role first with bullet points highlighting all of your biggest successes achieved and any benefits that they brought to the organisation.
 Then the role prior to that and so on to your first role after graduation.
 Always bullet point the top achievements from your time in the role, experience gained there, and how your work benefited the employer.
 Look at the job spec and be sure that your relevant experience is visible.